geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/sonarr.md

 ---
+title: How to setup Sonarr v3 in Docker
-description: Sonarr is a tool for finding, downloading and managing TV series
+description: Sonarr is a tool for finding, downloading and managing TV series*, and is a valuable addition to the docker-swarm AutoPirate stack
 ---

-# Sonarr
+# Sonarr in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.